Transport – Electrification🔗

 - Programs to offer rebates and incentives to electric car purchases.

 - Overall efficiency is greater for electrified transport than for internal combustion engines – in general, less fuel is used to power transport with electricity than oil.

 Changes in the energy mix.
 Oil, in the “Global Sources of Primary Energy” graph, goes down as we electrify transport.
-At the same time, increased electrical demand is powered by coal and, to a more limited extent, natural gas, all increase to power the rise in electric demand.
-For electrification to reduce emissions further, try subsidizing renewables, discouraging coal and natural gas, or adding a carbon price or other taxes).
+At the same time, primary energy demand for coal, renewables, and to a more limited extent, natural gas, all increase to power the rise in electric demand.
+For electrification to reduce emissions further, try subsidizing renewables, discouraging coal and natural gas, or adding a carbon price.